Havana shopping

 There are original paintings, exquisite silver jewellery and fine woodwork at market stalls and in hotel shops.

+Also known as Feria San Jose, it was moved to a waterfront warehouse so that it is now larger and cooler.
 You can find hidden treasures among the kitschy tourist ashtrays and ceramics.

 Although bargaining is acceptable, the very low prices mean that artists are struggling.
 Keep this in mind and haggle in moderation.